jcbwlkr/jcbwlkr.github.io/content/blog/taming-tmux-find-one-process-among-many-windows.md

 and more windows and my workspace starts to get a bit cluttered.
 Occasionally I will try to open some file in vim that is already open in another window.
-I used to dread playing "find the right window" especially if I had backgrounded vim in some window.
+I used to dread playing "find the right window" especially if I had backgrounded vim.
 This happened often enough that I spent the time to come up with a little tmux keybinding to find that window automatically.

 <!--more-->